leios/Fable.jl/docs/src/death.md

 To be honest, it works.
 The runtime is super fast.
-Like 5000 frames per second fast.
+Like 5000+ frames per second fast (and that's for a relatively unoptimized approach).
 The problem is that the user-generated functions need to be *compiled* somewhere and compilation (in Julia) can take minutes of time.
-The reason I switched to C is that the same process can be done in OpenCL in milliseconds.
+The reason I recently switched to C is that the same compilation process can be done in OpenCL in milliseconds.

 So why?
 Why is Julia uniquely bad here?